Vinyl Siding Calculator – Estimate Siding, Trim, and Material Pricing

 Estimating the amount of trim needed for your vinyl siding project starts with understanding what trims are available and where they should be installed.

-From there, it is possible to measure all of the areas for trim to calculate the trim needed for the project.
 The calculator above will also estimate the amount of trim pieces needed based on the number of doors and windows and the size of the project.

 J-Channel Trim

 It can also be used for inside corners or where vinyl siding meets another form of siding or trim.
-Add the measurements of all of these surfaces to find how much J-channel will be needed.
+For example, if you change the style of siding halfway up the wall, you will use a piece of trim as a transition strip between the two areas.

 Starter Strips